Personal Identification Number (PIN) Security Tips

 Your mobile phone probably has dozens or hundreds of contacts.

 Add a new fake contact, and hide your PIN within that contact's phone number.
 For example, if your PIN is 1212, you can add the phone number 555-123-1212 (but use a local-looking phone number—not the fictitious 555 area code).
-This is the concept of “hiding in plain sight.”
+This makes use of the concept of “hiding in plain sight.”

 Strategy #4: The Addition Method

 Another way to randomize your PIN is to add numbers to a number that you know well.
 For example, you might add one to each number of the base PIN.
-If you start with "1234," you add one to each position and end up with "2345."
-Of course, this is an oversimplified example, and you'll have to get more creative for any meaningful security.
+If you start with "5481," you add one to each end position and end up with "6482."

 What If You Don't Know Your PIN?

 When you lose or forget your PIN, you’ll need to reset it.
-That may require waiting on the mail or a visit to a bank branch (assuming the PIN is for your bank account).
+That may require waiting on an email, a mailed document, a visit to your bank, or a call to your security manager.